tonyskidmore/cookiecutter-terraform/README.md

 ````

-Create a git repo in GitHub and then push to it:
+Create a git repository in GitHub and then push to it:

 ````bash